 Create an Opt-in Form

-The first step will be to create an opt-in form in your CRM.
-This is just a regular opt-in form, like you’d use for opting into a free PDF or giveaway.
+The first step will be to create an opt-in form in AccessAlly.

-If you’re doing the 2-step process of reviewing an application before accepting affiliates, then you can also ask for more information up front – like how they plan to promote you or what they website link is.
+If you’re doing the 2-step process of reviewing an application before accepting affiliates, then you can also ask for more information upfront – like how they plan to promote you or what the website link is.

-1. How to Set Up Opt-in Forms in Your CRM
+How to Set Up Affiliate Opt-in and Registration Forms in Your CRM

 - ConvertKit Opt-in Form Set Up